joeyjojo/blog-site/content/blog/2019-06-12_the_uncomfortable_world_of_constan_discovery/index.md

 Transformation is a constant journey, and so its useful to be able to understand where you are and where you want to be.
 If you find your self ‘stuck’ in a Delivery team and unable to change things its important to understand whether this is intentional or by accident.
 You can then start pushing in the direction you wish to go.

-In reality Delivery teams should be highly transitional (but often aren’t) and should either be working towards becoming a Product team (because the situation is such that this is valuable) or if there work has genuinly already deeply understood be working to understand how they can transfer their work to a commodity provider.
+In reality Delivery teams should be highly transitional (but often aren’t) and should either be working towards becoming a Product team (because the situation is such that this is valuable) or if there work has genuinely already deeply understood be working to understand how they can transfer their work to a commodity provider.

 ## Appendix

 ### Signs you are in a Delivery team

 Often created by the first few steps on the agile journey, this team will have close collaboration between Delivery, Dev and Test.
-Dev’s will understand the importance of quality and will take responsiblitly for automated testing.
+Dev’s will understand the importance of quality and will take responsibility for automated testing.
 Test will take responsibility for exploratory testing and will be able to generate risk based approaches to testing any solution or service.

 Teams are responsible for a system/service or set of.
 Often a complete user journey is spread across multiple teams.
 Operational roles have been taken on by the team, they will ideally look after their service 24/7.
 The team can help people understand the problem of technical debt.
 They may have 10 or 20% time in which to explore new ideas which are shown to people higher up in the organisation.
 They may have a good relationship with UX roles especially the more design orientated roles.
 BAs are often responsible for helping the team understand requirements and by the time a developer or tester first looks at a ticket a lot of work will have already gone into it.

 User research often happens months in advance.
 The dev and test roles rarely if ever go to events that involve their user.
 The roadmap is often defined past a year in the future.
 The team have very little say over the large piece of work they are working on, but as that works break down they may have more and more say over how it is achieved.

-The board used to visualise work is often split into multiple swimlanes so that high priority items can flow quicker.
+The board used to visualise work is often split into multiple swim-lanes so that high priority items can flow quicker.
 The columns are often based on roles or environments the code has to pass through.
 It focuses on ‘development’ and ‘test’ and so does not contain the entire value chain, often missing out the ‘ideation’ phases of work and the ‘observation’ releases meaning that some work is happening ‘off board’ and can be hard for the team to understand.
 A ticket is often “done” but not “done done”.
 Tickets often represent a slice of a set of tasks that a single role can achieve, rather than a piece of value delivery to a user.
 Retrospectives often focus on the impact of other teams on this teams work which means sometimes retros can fall flat as the ability to change is limited.

-NFRs/CFRs are often considered but then treated somewhat seperately by the team.
-Sometimes this delineated by environments (ie performance testing) and other times it is dileneated by dealing with another team (ie security or documentation tickets).
+NFRs/CFRs are often considered but then treated somewhat separately by the team.
+Sometimes this delineated by environments (ie performance testing) and other times it is delineated by dealing with another team (ie security or documentation tickets).
 Often the team has to produce documentation after the fact for some gatekeeper roles including (but not limited to) Architecture and Security.
 They may have to coordinate releases with other teams or be part of a schedule (like a release train).

 People are often paid different amounts depending on the role within the team and their individual performance reviews are not intentionally linked to the teams goals.
-Individual contributers often generate prolific amounts of output, creating knowledge silos and reliance on specific team members for specific tasks.
+Individual contributors often generate prolific amounts of output, creating knowledge silos and reliance on specific team members for specific tasks.

 ### Signs you are in a Product team

 They have complete control of their own backlog.
-The backlog is no larger than a months work and it is relentlessy pruned and prioritised.
+The backlog is no larger than a months work and it is relentlessly pruned and prioritised.
 Because of this retrospectives focus on what this team can change and actions are prioritised against all other work.
 The roadmap is only relatively certain for the next 3 months.
 The roadmap consists of a series of ‘bets’ rather than requirements and it is understood that each ‘bet’ can be scrapped as its picked up by the team.

 Teams are responsible for the service design, delivery and operation of an end to end process or user journey with no handovers to other teams in that process.
 A deep understanding or production is encouraged across the team, and the events that happen in production regularly help form the backlog.